atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/smart-search.md

 **Points to note:**

 * Smart Search will be activated "on demand".
 Please contact your account manager or sales director if you want this feature to be activated.
+* The ist response will return the results from the cache. if the "smartEnd"=false, send the subsequent requests until if the "smartEnd"=true to get all the results from the LIVE search.

 **Workflow:**

 * Send the "Smart Search" request and receive the response.
-* After receiving the response, if the "smartEnd"=true, then send another request (2nd request) with the requestId.
+* After receiving the response, if the "smartEnd"=false, then send another request (2nd request) with the requestId.
-* Follow this flow until "smartEnd"=false.
+* Follow this flow until "smartEnd"=true.
 This means that the smart search has been completed.

 {% endhint %}